Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 # Using azd environment from hooks

-As an azd templates author, you might need to extend what your template can do by adding azd hooks.
-While hooks are very simple way to provide your own scripts and operations, there are a few details to keep in mind when your scripts will be interacting with azd's state, like the values from the environment (either just reading or setting values).
+As an azd templates author, you might need to extend what your template can do by adding [azd hooks](https://learn.microsoft.com/azure/developer/azure-developer-cli/azd-extensibility).
+While hooks a are very simple way to provide your own scripts and operations, there are a few details to keep in mind when your scripts will be interacting with azd's state, like the values from the environment (either just reading or setting values).
 In this article, you will learn some of the options you have for writing hooks, as well as interacting with the azd environment.

 ## Azd environment